python/cpython/Doc/library/site.rst

-After this, an attempt is made to import a module named :mod:`usercustomize`, which can perform arbitrary user-specific customizations, if :data:`ENABLE_USER_SITE` is true.
+After this, an attempt is made to import a module named :mod:`usercustomize`, which can perform arbitrary user-specific customizations, if :data:`ENABLE_USER_SITE` is a truthy value.
 This file is intended to be created in the user site-packages directory (see below), which is part of ``sys.path`` unless disabled by :option:`-s`.
 If this import fails with an :exc:`ImportError` or its subclass exception, and the exception's :attr:`name` attribute equals to